-Toowoomba
+• Toowoomba

-Ferrovial, in a consortium led by its subsidiary Cintra will design, construct, fund, operate and maintain the Toowoomba highway in Queensland (Australia), for a value of around €1.1 billion.
+Ferrovial, in a consortium led by its subsidiary Cintra, will design, construct, fund, operate and maintain the Toowoomba highway in Queensland (Australia).
 Cintra has a 40% interest in this project.
 This project involves the construction of 41 kilometres of a new 4-lane highway (2 lanes in each direction), with a concession period of 25 years after it opens to traffic, which is planned for the end of 2018.

-Also, in 2015 the consortium reached financial closing with an investment of AUD 1.1 billion.
+Also, in 2015 the consortium reached financial closing with an investment of AUD 1.0 billion.
 This concession is Cintra's first investment in Australia, strengthening the company's presence and position for future opportunities in the market.